Demarcation Problem

 We humans stand ready and eager to greet the returning gods.
 Hell, many of us would settle for a leprechaun.
 Confronted daily and eventually fatally by our natural limitations, we ache for contact with a being immune to familiar natural constraints.
 We hope to get under its protection, mimic its technique, or snatch it and squeeze out its magical juice as an elixir.
 Disappointed by the absence of evidence for such a being, we grasp at straws, allowing ourselves to become mesmerized by sly conjurations such as the design argument.

-People too sophisticated to endorse vulgar forms of magic, such as healing the blind with spit (as done by Emperor Vespasian and Jesus) and turning wooden oars or staffs into snakes (as done by Dionysus and Moses), nevertheless crave the managerial magic of a Grand Designer.
-Such magic affords hope that natural limitations do not always apply and that there may be some gap in the iron jaws of mortality, through which a desperate, mournful wretch might squirm.
+People too sophisticated to endorse vulgar forms of magic, such as healing the blind with spit (as done by Jesus and by the ancient Roman emperor Vespasian) and turning wooden oars or staffs into snakes (as done by Moses and by the ancient Greek god Dionysus), nevertheless crave the managerial magic of a Grand Designer.
+The belief in magic affords hope that natural limitations do not always apply and that there may be some gap in the iron jaws of mortality, through which a desperate, mournful wretch might squirm.
 It’s not called salvation for nothing, a word translated from the New Testament Greek word soteria, which denotes magical cures and apotropaic spells.

 Supernatural and magic are not synonymous.
 On a Venn diagram, magic appears as the intersection of the supernatural and natural.
 Consider the two regions of the Venn diagram where there is no intersection.
 One of these two regions depicts the natural realm while the other depicts the supernatural realm.
 These two regions may not be as distinct as the diagram suggests.
 Can a purely natural event have a supernatural cause?
 Or would having a supernatural cause qualify the event, at some level of abstraction, as supernatural?
 This question harks back to the dispute between Baruch Spinoza and Thomas Hobbes.